shubham-naithani/devbhoomi-opticals-be/docs/PRE_LAUNCH_TEST_CHECKLIST.md

 ## 3. Walk-In Order — Repair Flow

 - [ ] Switch to "Repair" tab within walk-in order → correct form shown
+- [ ] Step 2 barcode scan correctly matches a purchased item and moves to the item picker
+- [ ] "Add the item without an invoice" path works for an item with no matching order → ticket proceeds without a warranty attached
+- [ ] Step 2's "Change item" button and Step 3's "← Back" button are both present and each does something distinct (no redundant duplicate "← Back" visible in both steps at once)
+- [ ] Starting a repair from an **Orders detail panel's per-item Repair button** correctly deep-links into the Repair tab with customer, order, and item pre-filled
+- [ ] An in-progress repair ticket can be resumed after navigating away, and **Start over** fully clears it
 - [ ] Create a repair ticket with a fee → ticket created, correct fee recorded
 - [ ] Create a repair ticket marked free/under warranty → ticket created with ₹0 fee, correct wording shown
 - [ ] Customer receives WhatsApp repair-created confirmation